 - Verify contact information

-- Get rid of all duplicates in a CRM
+- Get rid of all duplicates in your CRM and Marketing Automation System

 - Prevent all future duplicates from ever touching a database